webix-hub/docs/data/api/refs/treeapi.md

 - api/treeapi_closeall.md - closes all branches in the tree
 - api/treeapi_getopenitems.md - returns ids of the opened branches
 - api/treeapi_getstate.md - returns the current state of the view
-- api/treeapi_isbranchopen.md - checks whether the specified branch opened or closed
+- api/treeapi_isbranchopen.md - checks whether the specified branch is open or closed
 - api/treeapi_open.md - opens the branch with the specified id
 - api/treeapi_openall.md - opens all branches in the tree
 - api/treeapi_setstate.md - restores the specified state